A bathroom has many demands put upon it, not only to be a practical, user-friendly room but also as a tranquil place to relax.

 A cabinet-style vanity consisting of cupboards, open-shelves, or drawers, or a combination of all three, will help maintain order in your bathroom.
 'As well as providing essential storage, exactly where it is needed most, it will also hide any unsightly pipework for a neat, professional finish,' adds Mark.

 7. Create space for a central island

 If space allows, take inspiration from the kitchen by including an island-style unit in your bathrooms.
 Albeit unusual, this bathroom provides ample space for toiletries, towels and other paraphernalia, negating the need for bulky wall cabinets.

 A trolley or table on wheels with a shelf underneath is a simple but effective way to gain extra storage.
 Find a basket or box to fit underneath to keep hand towels or body brushes in order and use the top of the table to keep more immediate toiletries to hand.
 The best thing is that it can be moved to wherever it is needed or pushed against a wall out of the way.

-Customise your own furniture to suit the colouring of your bathroom with a decorative cupboard, excellent for storing toiletries.
+Customize your own furniture to suit the coloring and furnishing of your bathroom with a decorative cupboard, excellent for storing toiletries.
 Its timeless look will fit in with most bathroom schemes and is equally good for storing smaller towels and products.